Aliases for CYP2A6 Gene

 CYP2A6 (Cytochrome P450, Family 2, Subfamily A, Polypeptide 6) is a Protein Coding gene.
-Diseases associated with CYP2A6 include lung cancer and coumarin resistance.
+Diseases associated with CYP2A6 include coumarin resistance and nicotine dependence, protection against.
 Among its related pathways are Metabolism and Metabolism.
 GO annotations related to this gene include enzyme binding and iron ion binding.
 An important paralog of this gene is CYP2C19.

 UniProtKB/Swiss-Prot for CYP2A6 Gene

 Exhibits a high coumarin 7-hydroxylase activity.
 Can act in the hydroxylation of the anti-cancer drugs cyclophosphamide and ifosphamide.
 Competent in the metabolic activation of aflatoxin B1.
 Constitutes the major nicotine C-oxidase.
 Acts as a 1,4-cineole 2-exo-monooxygenase.
 Possesses low phenacetin O-deethylation activity.